Skip to main content

 • STUDYING PREHISTORIC FORMATIONS WITH ADVANCED TECHNIQUES

-Jacob Meinerts is an SFA graduate student in geology.
+Jacob Meinerts was an SFA graduate student in geology.
 Currently, he is working in the Lampasas Cut Plain in Central Texas within Fort Hood Military Installation.
 Jacob is studying carbonate rocks from the Cretaceous era.
 The delineation of heterogeneous carbonate strata, including detailed mapping and petrographic analyses, will help determine the depositional and diagenetic history of the Edwards Group, unique biozones and the geomorphic evolution of the Owl Mountain Province.

 Jacob Meinerts, SFA graduate student in geology